Abdul Sattar Edhi was dedicated to service to humanity.

 The Edhi Welfare Foundation

-The Edhi Welfare Foundation is the largest welfare organization in Pakistan and one of the largest and most successful health and welfare networks in Asia.
-It operates worldwide providing services ranging from free nursing homes, orphanages, clinics, women’s shelters to rehab centres for drug addicts and mentally ill individuals.
+The Edhi Welfare Foundation is the largest welfare organization in Pakistan and one of Asia’s largest and most successful health and welfare networks.
+It operates worldwide, ranging from free nursing homes, orphanages, clinics, women’s shelters to rehab centres for drug addicts and mentally ill individuals.
 The foundation has run relief operations in Africa, Middle East, Eastern Europe and the US.
 It provided aid following the New Orleans hurricane of 2005.

 Edhi himself was suffering from many diseases.
 He had an iron-like commitment and determination.
-He was born on January 1st, 1928 in Gujrat, British India.
-According to Edhi, he grew up taking care of his mother who suffered from paralysis and diabetes.
+He was born on January 1, 1928, in Gujrat, British India.
+Edhi grew up taking care of his mother, who had paralysis and diabetes.
 She daily gave him two paisas (the minimum unit of currency at that time).
 One to spend on himself, and one on someone in need.
 The message her mother gave was one of caring for those in need.
-His personal experience imbibed a feeling of concern for people suffering from ailment with no one to take care of them.
+His personal experience imbibed a feeling of concern for people suffering from an ailment with no one to take care of them.
 This laid the foundation of his character.

 In 1948 Edhi and his family migrated to Karachi, Pakistan.
-To earn a living he started as a hawker.
+To earn a living, he started as a hawker.
 He then became a commission agent selling cloth.
 However, he soon realized that there was a lack of medical care in the nascent state.
-He realised he must do something about it.
+He realized he must do something about it.
 He saved some money to open a charitable clinic.
-Although he did not have formal education, he learned basic medical care from a doctor friend.
+Although he did not have formal education, he learned primary medical care from a doctor friend.